 Home Mandolin Box Building Hospital

-I have had several requests from as to what is the best way to pack mandolins safely.
+I have had several requests such as what is the best way to pack mandolins safely.
 Below I share my packing method for what its worth.
-I have currently posted over 200 instruments, to all corners of the world, and have very little damage.
+I have currently posted over 600 instruments, to all corners of the world, and have very little damage.

 When posting within or from Great Britain, I can offer some advice.
 Pack light, use plenty of bubble wrap, and go for small packet rate.